0chain/0chain/code/go/0chain.net/smartcontract/benchmark/main/readme.md

 -

 To run only a subset of the test suits

+_Note: when run from docker list of tests should be passed as space delimited list, not comma delimited, it caused with bug in viper https://github.com/spf13/viper/issues/380_
 ```bash
 go build -tags bn256
 ./main benchmark benchmark --tests "miner, storage" | column -t -s,